Elegant Themes' Divi Builder Review

 - Third is Media Temple, whose shared hosting service I use for the remaining domain names that don't require the super-fast hosting I pay for with WMPU Dev.

 So, Divi, I love because they don't play games with pricing or themes.
 Other providers skirt around both of these issues at times.
-When you're shopping around be sure you're getting what you need up front.
+When you're shopping around for alternatives to Divi, researching the multitude of available options when it comes to themes, and reading other builder reviews, be sure you're getting what you need up front.

 What to look for when switching from Wix, SquareSpace, or Weebly, and choosing your first WordPress Theme